Who we are

-As the largest kidney research charity in the UK, nothing is going to stop us in our urgent mission to end kidney disease.
+As the leading kidney research charity in the UK, nothing is going to stop us in our urgent mission to end kidney disease.
 We’re here to be heard, to make a difference, to change the future.
 This is a disease that ruins and destroys lives.
 It must be stopped.

 Over the past 60 years, our research has made an impact.
 But kidney failure is rising, as are the factors contributing to it, such as diabetes and obesity.

 Today, we are more essential than ever.

 There are around 3.5 million people living with kidney disease in the UK, treatments can be gruelling and currently there is no cure.
 Only research will end this and nobody can do it but us, by offering kidney patients and their families hope for the future.
 We’re taking it on.
 But we can’t do it without you.

 - Prevent kidney disease by finding ways to see it coming, and developing interventions to stop it happening.

 - End kidney failure by learning how to spot disease early, how to identify and slow down or stop progression, and how to reverse or repair kidney damage.

 - Transform treatments by making dialysis and transplantation more tolerable and effective, until better alternatives are available.